 9. Keyword your vacancy links

 Keywording also goes for sharing links to your vacancies.
-Don’t just say “Recruitment Company name is hiring <link>”.
-Keyword the link “Engineering vacancy in Brisbane <link>” … and only if you have space then include your company name.
+Don’t just say “We are hiring” and then attach a link .
+Keyword the link to highlight the vacancy name and location “Engineering vacancy in Brisbane <link>”

 10. Use hashtags